Command Chains Reference

 - After

-plan review: If issues are found, fix them before promotion. - SDD enforcement: Ensure compliance before promoting to production stages.
+project snapshot: If issues are found, fix them before promotion. - SDD enforcement: Ensure compliance before promoting to production stages.

 - Version bumping: Choose appropriate version type (major/minor/patch) based on changes.